 Using powder in a controlled environment is less hazardous for operators

-As previously mentioned, powder coating contains no solvents and are inert with this making it one of the less hazardous finishing methods; the risk of nose, throat and mouth irritation is, in controlled environments, far lower than with wet paints.
+As previously mentioned, powder coating contains no solvents and is inert making it one of the less hazardous finishing methods; the risk of nose, throat and mouth irritation is, in controlled environments, far lower than with wet paints.

 Powder reduces processing times